|Trail Features:||History, Pleasant Forest Hike|

 After crossing the footbridge over Inn Brook, roughly 1.4 miles from the trailhead, hikers will reach the site of the historic Eugenia Mine along the eastern slopes of Battle Mountain.
 At the site are the remnants of an old homestead, a ten-foot vertical steam boiler left standing beside the creek bed, as well as mine tailings just upstream from the trail.

 The mine was opened in 1905, and was worked seasonally by Carl Norwell and Dan Slaughter until around 1912.
 The miners tunneled at least 1500 feet, and installed cart tracks to haul copper sulphide and gold ore out of the mountain.
 Although the Longmont Ledger proclaimed that "an enormous body of ore has been uncovered," there's no evidence that the men ever made a profit from the venture.
 Eventually the entrance collapsed, and in the 1960s the national park sealed the mine shaft.

 A comprehensive study conducted by the EPA and the National Park Service several years ago found that the tailings from the mine were leaching small amounts of metals into Inn Brook.
 However, the researchers also concluded that the effects of cleaning up the tailings would be more harmful to the ecosystem than simply leaving them in place.

 Also at the historic site are the remnants of Carl Norwell's home, where he lived with his wife and two daughters.
-The home was apparently well furnished for the time and place, and included a piano that was hauled-in by freight wagon and horses over rough dirt roads.
+The home was apparently well furnished for the time and place.
+Among the possessions owned by the Norwell's was a piano which was hauled-in by freight wagon and horses over rough dirt roads.
 The entertainment the piano provided apparently made the Norwell's quite popular with the locals.

 From the old mine site hikers will have the option of continuing on to the summit of Estes Cone.
 This will require almost another 1.9 miles of walking, and another 1100 feet of elevation gain.